MicrosoftDocs/WSL/WSL/disk-space.md

 ### Read-only fallback error

-If WSL encounters a "mounting error" when opening a Linux distribution, the distribution may be set as read-only (RO = 1) as a fallback.
+If WSL encounters a "mounting error" when opening a Linux distribution, the distribution may be set as read-only as a fallback.
 If that happens, the distribution may display the following error during startup:

 ```powershell
 An error occurred mounting the distribution disk, it was mounted read-only as a fallback.